Bachelor’s Degrees in Social Work (BSW) Online

 Scholarships

-BSW Coursework and Specializations
+BSW coursework and specializations

-While working toward your BSW online or on-campus, you’ll have the opportunity to determine what area of specialization within social work interests you most.
-There are different types of social work.
+While working toward your BSW, whether online or on campus, you will have the chance to explore and identify the social work specialization that interests you most.There are different types of social work.
 Depending on your desired specialization, the coursework will differ to meet those needs.

 • Case management